nixworks/public/news/2006/06/29/README.md

 ##### forming a government
 ### [ The cabinet Balkenende II of the Netherlands resigns after a row between the coalition partners about the citizenship of former MP Ayaan Hirsi Ali. ](/news/2006/06/29/the-cabinet-balkenende-ii-of-the-netherlands-resigns-after-a-row-between-the-coalition-partners-about-the-citizenship-of-former-mp-ayaan-hi.md)
-_Context: Netherlands, Balkenende II, forming a government, Ayaan Hirsi Ali_
+_Context: Netherlands, Ayaan Hirsi Ali, forming a government, Balkenende II_

 ## [Previous Day...](/news/2006/06/28/index.md)